 Inter-American Summer Program in Guatemala

-Are you interested in developing professional legal and inter-cultural experience useful for work with Spanish-speaking clients in the U.S.?
+- Interested in developing professional legal and inter-cultural experience useful for work with Spanish-speaking clients in the U.S. and abroad?

-Would you like to learn side-by-side with Latin American law students and lawyers?
+- Learn side-by-side with Latin American law students and lawyers.

-Whether you speak Spanish fluently or have only basic proficiency, the Inter-American Program offers options for you to learn about the legal systems of Latin America, immerse yourself in the Spanish language, and study in the beautiful Spanish colonial city of Antigua, Guatemala, a UNESCO World Heritage Site.
+- Whether you speak Spanish fluently or have only basic proficiency, the Guatemala Program offers options for you to learn about the legal systems of Latin America, immerse yourself in the Spanish language, and study in the beautiful Spanish colonial city of Antigua, Guatemala, a UNESCO World Heritage Site.